jeffpar/pcjs.v1/_posts/2020-06-01-more-old-cd-roms-and-gotchas.md

 ![Bookshelf for Windows 1991 - Install Done](/blog/images/BSWIN31-InstallDone.png)

-You can give it a try yourself in the [machine](#ibm-pc-at-with-atapi-cd-rom-support) below.
-I did not preinstall **Bookshelf for Windows**, because I wouldn't want to deprive you of the authentic experience of installing buggy software from 1992 and choosing whichever work-around works best for you.
+You can give it a try yourself in this [IBM PC AT with ATAPI CD-ROM Support](/disks/pcx86/drives/cdrom/).
+I did not preinstall **Bookshelf for Windows** in that machine, because I wouldn't want to deprive you of the authentic experience of installing buggy software from 1992 and choosing whichever "Fatal Error" work-around works best for you.

 ## Pandora's Box (1999)